 War is a lot like football isn’t it?
-Well General Sir Nicholas Houghton, Chief of the British Defence Staff seems to think so.Â Â Yesterday he told the Royal United Services Institute (RUSI) that the British Armed Forces were experiencing a manpower shortage that may end up excluding us from ‘ the Premier League of smart power.’
+Well General Sir Nicholas Houghton, Chief of the British Defence Staff seems to think so.
+Yesterday he told the Royal United Services Institute (RUSI) that the British Armed Forces were experiencing a manpower shortage that may end up excluding us from ‘ the Premier League of smart power.’

 This fixture, it does take place, will coincide with the withdrawal of British troops from Helmand province next year, and is apparently the brainchild of former England striker Michael Owen, who accompanied Cameron during his Christmas visit to the troops for some striking photo opportunities.

-Lord Snooty, always eager to jump on whatever bandwagon comes trundling towards him,Â has described Owen’s proposal as a ‘very nice idea.’Â Â The Daily Mail has compared this ‘peace match’ to the 1914 ‘Christmas Truce’, when British and German troops briefly fraternized in the trenches before dutifully returning to the slaughter.
+Lord Snooty, always eager to jump on whatever bandwagon comes trundling past him, has described Owen’s proposal as a ‘very nice idea.’
+The Daily Mail has compared this ‘peace match’ to the 1914 ‘Christmas Truce’, when British and German troops briefly fraternized in the trenches before dutifully returning to the slaughter.

 These claims do not bear much scrutiny.
 In November last year, a report by a British Ministry of Defence thinktank concluded that the NATO war in Afghanistan was ‘unwinnable.’
 Many observers have reached similar conclusions.
-Whatever a ‘basic level’ of security is, it is difficult to see how it has been achieved in a country where Taliban attacks are rising not falling; where Afghan security forces are reportedly taking up to 100 casualties a week, and losing soldiers and police even in parts of the country where the Taliban were previously thought to have no strong presence.
+Whatever a ‘basic level’ of security is, it does not compute well with a country where Taliban attacks are rising not falling; where Afghan security forces are taking up to 100 casualties a week, and government soldiers and police are being killed even in parts of the country where the Taliban were previously thought to have no strong presence.

-The Taliban resurgence owes a great deal to the fact that Afghanistan is ruled by an utterly corrupt and unrepresentative government is only in power because of elections that were universally recognized to be fraudulent, in which Karzai family members and assorted warlord and cronies have enriched themselves through foreign aid, CIA slush funds and drug money.
+The Taliban resurgence owes a great deal to the fact that Afghanistan is ruled by a corrupt and unrepresentative government that is only in power because of elections that were universally recognized to be fraudulent, in which Karzai family members and assorted warlord and cronies have enriched themselves through foreign aid, CIA slush funds and drug money.

 This, in a country where more than half the population doesn’t have enough to eat, where 8 out of every 12 Afghans work as unskilled day labourers, and where the average income is $1 a day.
 Helmand does not stand out as a shining beacon in the midst of this mayhem.
 When British troops were deployed there in 2006, Defence Secretary John Reid predicted that they would pacify the province ‘without firing a shot.’

 Instead the British deployment acted as a catalyst for a spike in violence in the province.
-In an essay comparing the British and Dutch performance in Afghanistan, Professor Joseph Soeters describes how the Helmand deployment plunged the British armed forces intoÂ ‘the heaviest fighting they had experienced since the Korean War’ in which ‘ the emphasis came to be military defeat of the enemy, rather than stabilization and development.’
+In an essay comparing the British and Dutch performance in Afghanistan, Professor Joseph Soeters describes how the Helmand deployment plunged the British armed forces into ‘the heaviest fighting they had experienced since the Korean War’ in which ‘ the emphasis came to be military defeat of the enemy, rather than stabilization and development.’

-Soeters argues that the British model of counterinsurgency in Helmand was based on ‘continuous dispersed offensive actions at the company level’, and followed the American pattern of no-warning bombing and strafing attacks on villages in which ‘many houses were destroyed, local populations displaced, villages and cities turned into ghost towns, and there was considerable collateral damage from aerial bombing and use of firepower from a distance.’
+Soeters argues that the British model of counterinsurgency in Helmand was based on ‘continuous dispersed offensive actions at the company level’, and followed the American pattern of no-warning bombing and strafing attacks on villages so that ‘many houses were destroyed, local populations displaced, villages and cities turned into ghost towns, and there was considerable collateral damage from aerial bombing and use of firepower from a distance.’

-As early as March 2008, the Washington Post described a campaign that was not going well, in which exhausted and under-equipped British forces were struggling to contain the spreading insurgency across a wide territorial area with insufficient troops.Â In one village near the town of Garmsir, Afghan elders opposed the British deployment, on the grounds that they would be attacked by the Taliban as a consequence:.
+As early as March 2008, the Washington Post described a campaign in which exhausted and under-equipped British forces were struggling to contain the spreading insurgency across a wide territorial area.
+In one village near the town of Garmsir, the Post reported, Afghan elders opposed British deployment there, on the grounds that they would be attacked by the Taliban:

-From 2008, Soeters noted, the British shifted from this ‘warrior-type approach’ towards a more ‘population centric and less kinetic [killing people]’ model of counterinsurgency.
+From 2008, Soeters noted, the British began to move away from this ‘warrior-type approach’ towards a more ‘population centric and less ‘kinetic’ [killing people]’ model of counterinsurgency.
 Even then the violence continued.
 This year has seen some of the fiercest fighting in Helmand since the initial British deployment.

-The British campaign in Helmand has also coincided with a stunning increase in opium production.Â In 2011, according to the United Nations Office on Drugs and Crime (UNODC), Helmand Province accounted for nearly fifty percent of the estimated 131,000 hectares under cultivation for opium production in the whole of Afghanistan.
+The British campaign in Helmand has also coincided with a boom in opium production in the province.
+In 2011, according to the United Nations Office on Drugs and Crime (UNODC), Helmand accounted for nearly fifty percent of the estimated 131,000 hectares under cultivation for opium production in the whole of Afghanistan.

-So this is what our troops have been doing; propping up a parasitical and sleazy government which is despised by much of the Afghan population, and which may well face its day of reckoning when NATO forces leave; empowering an insurgency and laying the basis for another round of civil war; presiding over a rise in opium production and global heroin distribution.
+So this is what our troops have been doing: propping up a parasitical and sleazy government which is despised by much of the Afghan population, and which may well face its day of reckoning when NATO forces leave; empowering an insurgency and laying the basis for another round of civil war; presiding over a rise in opium production and global heroin distribution.

 446 British soldiers and thousands of Afghan civilians and combatants have died to make this outcome possible.
 Whatever else you can say about this, it is only a success in the sense that Iraq and Libya are successes.